Company profiling / Regional ISP

 RegionGermany

-If the diocese activates AS210653 by announcing prefixes, it would become a visible internet participant, potentially affecting routing security assessments.
+If the diocese activates AS210653 by announcing prefixes, it would become a visible internet entity, potentially affecting routing security assessments.
 In its current dormant state, the registration enables resource attribution and dependency mapping, and its records should be monitored for changes that could indicate new infrastructure activity.

 Content TypeProfile